 See all available passes, attractions & prices – Learn more here

-Tips for Visiting The Coca-Cola Orlando Eye & International Drive
+Tips for Visiting ICON Orlando & International Drive

 Depending on when you visit, there are a variety of suggestions that can make your visit more convenient and enjoyable.

-View the Coca-Cola Orlando Eye from the rear parking lot off Universal Blvd.
+View the ICON Orlando from the rear parking lot off Universal Blvd.
 This will give you a real appreciation for the grandeur of this attraction and better prepare you for what is ahead.

 Get your bearings.
 When inside, you will receive a recorded “tour” of some of the area’s highlights as seen from your capsule.
 These directions will direct you to look north or east or southwest.
-Knowing your directions when boarding the Coca-Cola Orlando Eye can be very helpful.
+Knowing your directions when boarding ICON Orlando can be very helpful.
 Otherwise, you can use the compass on your smartphone.